-The reason for this is that BC Machining had no insight into when a tool was worn or when tool breakage was imminent.
-This resulted in significant scrap costs and broken tooling.
+Without automated data collection and effective machine monitoring, BC Machining had no insight into when a tool was worn or whether tool breakage was imminent.
+This gap in visibility resulted in high scrap costs and broken tooling.

-BC Machining enlisted the help of MachineMetrics Tool Monitoring, an adaptive tooling technology that enables manufacturers to diagnose, predict, and automatically prevent the machine tool failures that lead to broken tools, scrap parts, and costly downtime.
+BC Machining enlisted the help of MachineMetrics’ Tool Monitoring solution to solve its challenge and significantly reduce its scrap rate.
+This adaptive tooling technology enables manufacturers to diagnose, predict, and automatically prevent machine tool failures leading to broken tools, scrap parts, and costly downtime.

-MachineMetrics Tool Monitoring solution was able to identify the signals on BC Machining's Star SR-20s before catastrophic tool failures occurred.
-Parts made during these elevated load periods were scrapped, costing BC Machining time and money.
+The MachineMetrics Tool Monitoring solution identified signals on BC Machining's Star SR-20s before catastrophic tool failures occurred.
+Previously, parts made during these elevated load periods were scrapped, costing the company time and money.

-A predictable pattern quickly emerged, indicating with 99% accuracy when a machine tool would be likely to fail.
-MachineMetrics Tool Monitoring was trained to diagnose, predict, and prevent these machine tool failures by autonomously implementing a feedhold on BC Machining's STAR machines that effectively halted the machines when part failure was imminent so that the tool could be replaced proactively, before generating scrap and unplanned downtime.
+A predictable pattern quickly emerged, indicating with 99% accuracy when a machine tool was likely to fail.
+The platform diagnosed, predicted, and prevented these machine tool failures by autonomously implementing a feed hold on BC Machining's STAR machines; this effectively halted the machines when part failure was imminent so that the tool could be replaced before generating scrap and unplanned downtime.